 The increase in self-soothing movements often seen as a sign of depression is also a telltale sign of heightened stress and anxiety.
 In one study there were significant decreases in distress as well as increases in positive mood states in the group of meditators.

 The results of a seven-year study show meditation practice is linked to lasting improvement in sustained attention.
 Meditation helps you to focus better and longer.
 It is unclear if improving focus reduces symptoms of depression yet, but there is ongoing research as to the impact of positive engagement and flow states, that feeling you get when you are “in the zone,” and its impact on depression.

 Anytime you or a loved one is experiencing suicidal thoughts, the first priority is to get to your ER where medical professionals can assess and intervene.
 In a non-emergency situation, a study (largely with veterans and other PTSD sufferers) showed that meditating encourages a reduction in suicidal thoughts.

 Given the clear connection between better psychological health and meditation, the next step is to figure out the best way to encourage someone who is experiencing depressive symptoms to start a meditation practice.
 Different strategies work for different people.
 Here are a few ways to use meditation on depression.

-Every few months Oprah and Deepak offer a free online meditation shared by hundreds of thousands—activating a global wave of transformation, profound peace, and deep fulfillment.
-Between these free offerings there is a full library of topical meditations like Miraculous Relationships, Manifesting Grace Through Gratitude, or Creating Peace from the Inside Out that are available for purchase when the free offering has ended.
+Join Oprah and Deepak for their most recent 21-Day Meditation Experience: Creating Peace from the Inside Out.
+This specific meditation experience focuses on finding the power of connections, becoming an agent of change, and creating a connected world.
+Over the last seven years, Oprah and Deepak's meditations have been shared by hundreds of thousands—activating a global wave of transformation, profound peace, and deep fulfillment.
+There is a full library of 18 topical meditations like Miraculous Relationships, Manifesting Grace Through Gratitude, or Finding Your Flow, that are available for purchase.

 Working with a Meditation Instructor